panosbakk/IntelliQ/README.md

 ### `npm run install-all`

-Installs all (frontend, api-backend and cli) dependencies needed to run the application.
+It installs all (frontend, api-backend and cli) dependencies needed to run the application.

 ### `npm start`

-Runs the app in the development mode.\
+It runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-Starts the backend server.\
+It starts the backend server.\
 API is running on port 9103.

-The page will reload when you make changes.\
+The page will reload every time you make changes.\
 You may also see any lint errors in the console.